Savate: Modern practice

 Many martial arts provide ranking systems, such as belt colours.
 Savate uses glove colours to indicate a fighter's level of proficiency (unlike arts such as many modern styles of karate, which assign new belts at each promotion, moving to a higher colour rank in savate does not necessarily entail a change in the colour of one's actual gloves, and a given fighter may continue using the same pair of gloves through multiple promotions).
 Novices begin at no colour.

 The qualifications for competition vary depending on the association or commission.
 In the French Federation a yellow glove can compete, and in Belgium a green glove can compete.
 In the United States, the competition levels start at novice (6 months).
 In Russia there is no requirement for a specific glove colour in order to compete.

-The ranking of savate: Boxe Française is divided into three roads that a savateur can choose to take.
+The ranking of savate is divided into three paths: